 A Legacy of Parks at Home and Abroad

 Presently, the National Park System has grown to over 400 areas.
 But these are not the only manifestations of the national park idea.
 In a movement promoted by Stephen T. Mather during the early years of the National Park Service in the 1930s, the states developed their own park systems.
 Internationally, Yellowstone served as a precedent for some 1,200 national parks and comparable preserves now maintained by more than 100 nations around the world.

 Concern for natural and cultural resources has also found expression in Park Service programs directed beyond parks.
 The Service's National Register of Historic Places is America's official list of cultural properties worthy of preservation, and its programs for designating and aiding national natural landmarks and national historic landmarks encourage the preservation of nationally significant lands and features in both private and public ownership.
 In preserving America's special places for public enjoyment, national parks help maintain America's special identity for her citizens and for visitors from around the world.
 "The best idea America ever had" may not be too far from the mark.

-History of the National Park Service Website
+Discover History in the National Park Service

 The Classic History Book of the NPS.
 1940